ichiroyamasawa/Penelope-s-Collectionz/README.md

 					- Users may edit and update their information
 				b.
 Collecting Order Form
 				c.
 Collecting user information (admin)
-					- Displays users from which they can remove
+					- Displays users from which they can remove.
+Redirects to Firebase Authentication
 Others:
 	- Validating Email Address
 				- Sends an email to the user's email address to verify their account